Childhood & Early Years

 Meanwhile, back in my secondary school, what I lacked in appetite for academia, I made up for in my passion for sport.
 I got school colours for athletics and rugby and had a trial for Lincolnshire Under 15 rugby team.

-I also enjoyed the extra curriculum activities.
-I joined the dancing club, but that was probably due to the fact that there were more girls there than boys.
-At the end of each year the school would stage a play and I was asked if I would participate in that.
-The play was “I remember Mama” by John Van Druten, which was about a Norwegian immigrant family in San Francisco early in the 20th century.
-I played Mr Hyde; the lodger, and I can still remember many of my line.
+I also enjoyed extra curriculum activities, for example, the dancing club, but that was probably because there were more girls there than boys.
+At the end of each year, the school would stage a play and I was asked if I would participate in that.
+The play was “I Remember Mama” by John Van Druten, which was about a Norwegian immigrant family in San Francisco early in the 20th century.
+I played Mr Hyde, the lodger, and I can still remember many of my lines.

-Caste of "I Remember Mama", me centre rear with hat and mustache.
+Caste of "I Remember Mama", me centre rear with hat and moustache.

-My first job after leaving school was putting flower seeds in packets at a Horticultural firm called Pennell’s who had shops throughout Lincolnshire.
-The manager told me that the prospects were good and that everyone started at the bottom and worked their way up, if you worked hard and had the aptitude.
+My first job after leaving school was putting flower seeds in packets at a horticultural firm called Pennell’s which had shops throughout Lincolnshire.
+The manager told me that the prospects were good and that everyone started at the bottom and worked their way up if they worked hard and had the aptitude.
 The only good thing about it as far as I was concerned was the girl that worked in the office.
-I did get on well with the people.
+I did get on well with the people though.
 The guy who took me under his wing was ex-military, he had lost a leg in the war.
-I liked him, I felt that I could really relate to him.
+I liked him and I felt that I could really relate to him.

 One of my colleagues used to like to have a flutter on the horses and one day he had the certainty that a horse was going to win.
 He said he would put something on the horse for me.
-I agreed and gave him six pence, eagerly awaiting my windfall.
-The horse limped home.
+I agreed and gave him sixpence, eagerly awaiting my windfall.
+The horse limped home in last place.
 That cured me of any future desire to play the horses, or any other gambling in fact.

-After a few months, I was moved downstairs to the shop where I learned important things like how to sweep a floor and water plants.
+After a few months of filling seed packets, I was moved downstairs to the shop where I learnt important things like how to sweep a floor and water plants.
 It quickly occurred to me that I could not envisage myself doing a job like that for the rest of my life and needed to think about a career change.
 My mother knew the owner of a department store who was looking for someone to work in the furniture department, so I went for an interview.
-An ability to get on well with people was something I had developed from an early age, so I passed the interview and was offered the job.
+The ability to get on well with people was something I had developed from an early age, so I passed the interview and was offered the job.

 Unfortunately, I was faced with the same problem in this job too – I simply couldn’t see a future for myself selling furniture.
 I then went on to sell encyclopaedias door-to-door but clearly didn’t have a flair for that as I didn’t sell any.

-Our Pop Group, Bill behind wheel, me sat next to him.
+Our Pop Group, Bill behind the wheel, me sat next to him.

 Shop work, factory work and selling were all out, so now I turned my hand to an apprenticeship.
 That was one of the great things about my youth: there were so many opportunities available.
 I found a vacancy as an apprentice electrician at the local job centre.
-I was sent for an interview and was offered a place on the apprenticeship despite mistakenly calling the boss Mr. Bean instead of Mr. Beer on several occasions.
+I was sent for an interview and was offered the apprenticeship despite mistakenly calling the boss Mr Bean instead of Mr Beer more than once.

-It meant I had to start work at 7.30 each morning for which I had to leave home at an ungodly hour.
-I travelled to work on my bike.
+I had to start work at 7.30 each morning for which I had to leave home at an ungodly hour, as I travelled to work on my bike.
 It wasn’t the greatest way to start the day and, since I had my image to consider, I decided to invest in a motorbike.

 Me with my Motorbike - taken when I was 16 years old.

 During my nine months as an apprentice electrician, I worked on new build contracts installing the electrics in a hotel, an educational establishment, and an army drill centre.
-But I also spent time in the workshop making the control panels for a bowling alley.
+I also spent time in the workshop making the control panels for a bowling alley.
 The guy I worked with had a great sense of humour and we got the work done but enjoyed it.
 A sense of humour is something that my colleagues and bosses have always associated with me.
-Getting along with people is also key to succeeding at whatever you do.
+Having a good relationship with people is also key to succeeding at whatever you do.